 What Is Keto?

-Keto is a very low-carb, high-fat diet designed to put your body into ketosis—a state where you burn fat for energy instead of carbs.
+Keto is a very low-carb, high-fat diet designed to put your body into ketosis, a metabolic state where you burn fat (in the form of ketones) for energy instead of carbs.

-To get there, you need to keep net carbs under 20–50 grams per day, depending on your body.
+To get there, you need to keep net carbs to about 20-50 grams per day, depending on your body.

 That means: